Do you need 3% cash down in 2026 if you use San Diego down payment assistance, and what are your allowed sources?

 You may not need 3% cash.
 SDHC requires a 3% down payment that can be a gift or grant, while the County CalHome grant can fund up to 20% down with no borrower cash if you qualify and the home meets price and location limits.

-You are buying into a market with only about 1.8 months of inventory and steady prices, so every dollar you can shift from out-of-pocket to assistance increases your options.
-Median prices sit near $900,000 for single-family homes and $550,000 for condos, and rates around the low to mid 6 percent range are keeping affordability tight.
+Every dollar you shift from out-of-pocket to assistance directly expands your buying options in a tight market.
+San Diego currently has only about 1.8 months of inventory, median prices near $900,000 for single-family homes and $550,000 for condos, and rates in the low-to-mid 6 percent range keeping affordability tight.
 You are weighing conventional 3 percent down, FHA 3.5 percent down, and multiple down payment assistance paths with different timelines.
 Getting this right determines whether you can write a competitive offer this month instead of waiting.
 This guidance also helps if you are looking just outside core neighborhoods in places like La Mesa or Chula Vista, where entry-level prices and program fit can look different than coastal hot spots.

-You have two layers of rules to manage.
-First, your primary loan type sets a minimum down payment.
-Second, each local down payment assistance program sets its own cash contribution and eligibility limits.
+You have two layers of rules to manage: your primary loan type sets a minimum down payment, and each local DPA program sets its own cash contribution and eligibility limits.

 In short, you might not need 3 percent cash if you qualify for the County CalHome grant and buy in an eligible area, while SDHC lets you use a gift or grant for the 3 percent minimum within city limits.